 Like any standard media player, you can toggle the video on or off using the play/pause button.
 You may click on the video itself or the play/pause button on the far left of the media controls panel.

-The loop command will keep a segment looping indefinitely.
-While loop is enabled (the icon will turn blue if it’s enabled), clicking into any segment will automatically start playing that segment and keep it looping.
+- Loop: The video will play on a string/segment looping indefinitely.
+While replay strings is switched to loop, clicking into any segment will automatically start playing that segment and keep it looping.
 Pressing the pause button will pause the loop.

 Autoscroll plays through the entire video; it’s particularly useful for reviewing translations.